-Welcome to my Creative Domain!I've been writing like crazy since I was a kid, but when I was 13 I became pretty dedicated and started drawing graphic novels.
+Welcome to my Creative Domain!My name is Mary VanAlstine!
+I've been writing like crazy since I was a kid, but when I was 13 I became pretty dedicated and started drawing graphic novels.
 Throughout middle school and high school, I completed 4 lengthy comic books with complicated storylines, elaborate characters, and a whole lot of heart.
 These were Nikkei, The Terror of Night (originally a sequel to Nikkei, then known as "So Much for That!" or "Redefining Evil"),Rebels, and Cadence, which was formerly known as ...Whispered the River.
-Moving into the end of high school and my college years, I shifted from graphic novels to written novels.
+Moving into the end of high school and my college years, I shifted from graphic novels to real novels.
 I rewrote one of my graphic novels (Redefining Evil) and also completed four novels varying in length from 30,000 words to 100,000+ words.
 These were Farewell, Fairytale, Catcher, Sun-Walking, Unface, To Trust a Dragon, and Per Aspera ad Astra.

 This site documents my projects.
 Each page is headed by an image I did while I was working on each project (or else working on something for the project later on, as some of my earlier images are very small and I don't have larger originals anymore), and includes some story summaries and images I drew for them.
-They're listed in chronological order beginning with "Nikkei" and ending with "Code: Compromised."
+They're listed in chronological order beginning with "Nikkei" and ending with "Lilydale."

 The last page, "Recurring Characters," is about some of the characters from my projects that show up in most or all of my stories.